- The Fiscal

 - What You

 Every month the U.S. Treasury releases data on the federal budget, including the current deficit.
-The following contains budget data for May 2022, which was the eighth month of fiscal year (FY) 2022.
+The following contains budget data for April 2022, which was the seventh month of fiscal year (FY) 2022.

-The federal government ran a deficit of $66 billion in May 2022, an improvement of $66 billion from the deficit of $132 billion that was recorded in May 2021.
-That improvement was reflected in outlays that were $140 billion lower in May 2022 than they were in the same month last year, and despite the fact that revenues were $75 billion lower.
-The decrease in outlays was primarily due to the expiration of pandemic-related relief programs that boosted spending in 2021.
+The federal government ran a surplus of $308 billion in April 2022, which is the largest monthly surplus ever recorded, and an improvement of $534 billion from the deficit of $226 billion that was recorded in April 2021.
+That substantial improvement was reflected in revenues that were $424 billion higher in April 2022 than they were in the same month last year, and outlays that were $109 billion lower.
+The large increase in revenues was primarily due to increased collections of nonwithheld individual income taxes – which had a final due date in April this year, as opposed to May in 2021.

-Because May 1 fell on a weekend in both 2021 and 2022, certain federal payments were shifted forward into April in both years, leading to decreased outlays.
-Without such shifts, the deficit for May 2022 would have been $131 billion and the deficit for May 2021 would have been $192 billion – or an improvement of $61 billion.
+Because May 1 fell on a weekend in both 2021 and 2022, certain federal payments were shifted forward into April in both years, leading to increased outlays.
+Without such shifts, the surplus for April 2022 would have been $373 billion and the deficit for April 2021 would have been $166 billion – or an improvement of $539 billion.

-The cumulative deficit for the first eight months of FY22 was $426 billion (or around 80 percent) lower than it was through the first eight months of FY21, reflecting an $870 billion decrease in outlays and a $768 billion increase in revenues.
+The cumulative deficit for the first seven months of FY22 was $360 billion (or around 80 percent) lower than it was through the first seven months of FY21, reflecting an $843 billion increase in revenues and a $729 billion decrease in outlays.

 The increase in revenues was due to stronger economic growth, leading to income growth, and in turn larger collections of individual income, payroll, and corporate income taxes.
-CBO notes that total revenue collections in FY22 are likely to be $4.8 trillion, which would be a year-over-year increase of 19 percent.
+CBO notes that total revenue collections in FY22 are likely to be between $400 and $500 billion higher than what they projected in July 2021.

 Meanwhile, the large decrease in outlays is due to the waning federal response to the COVID-19 pandemic.
-The lack of recovery rebates in the first eight months of FY22, compared to two separate rounds of such payments during the first eight months of FY21, accounts for almost half of the decline in outlays between the two years.
-Lower spending on unemployment compensation and programs administered by the Small Business Administration also account for a significant share of the difference.
+The lack of recovery rebates in the first seven months of FY22, compared to two separate rounds of such payments during the first seven months of FY21, accounts for more than half of the decline in outlays between the two years.
+Lower spending on unemployment compensation and programs administered by the Small Business Administration also accounted for a significant share of the difference.

-Since the onset of the COVID-19 pandemic, debt held by the public has increased by 35 percent, and is projected to grow significantly over the next 10 years.
+Since the onset of the COVID-19 pandemic, debt held by the public has increased by 37 percent, and is projected to grow significantly over the next 10 years.
+While the Biden Administration’s recent budget proposes some deficit reduction relative to the baseline, debt would still remain larger than the size of the economy.
 Now that the worst of the COVID-19 pandemic is behind us, it is time to chart a comprehensive path to a sustainable fiscal future.